TeeQxQ/BoardgameButton/README.md

 ## Improvement ideas:
 * ~~Wifi network reconnection~~, try also optional networks if connection is lost
 * Don't require Drive connection, cache changes while waiting connection
+* Add id to turn entries, log may be succesfull even though receiving the answer failed
 * Store changes to SD card, flush when connection re-established
 * ~~Replace master button with box~~
 * ~~Add effects (more than blinking)~~